pyflink/playgrounds/README.md

 docker-compose up -d
 ```

-You can check whether the environment is running correctly by visiting Flink Web UI [http: // localhost: 8081] (http: // localhost: 8081).
+You can check whether the environment is running correctly by visiting Flink Web UI [http://localhost:8081](http://localhost:8081).

 # Examples
 1. WordCount